0x414c49/AzureAutoNumber/README.md

 ```

 ### With Microsoft DI
 The project has an extension method to add it and its dependencies to Microsoft ASP.NET DI.
-TThe only caveat is you need to registry type of  `CloudStorageAccount` in DI before registring `AutoNumber`.
+The only caveat is you need to registry type of  `CloudStorageAccount` in DI before registring `AutoNumber`.

 ```